aten2001/gt_isye6501/hw12/README.md

   the most money at once.

 _May be illegal to cluster on location because it can be linked to ethnicity and religion._

+If you know where everyone lives, then you could use a density based clustering algorithm like DBSCAN or OPTICS algorithm to create clusters and then sum up the amount of money owed by the entire cluster.
+Then the power company would be able to target the largest clusters in order to optimize their returns.

 #### Alternative
   - Given the amount owed by customer and the mean/estimated drive time to each other customer